Vasilis414/diy-wifi-garage-controller/README.md

-# diy-wifi-garage-controller
-Universal garage door controller for microcontrollers – Pi, Arduino, ESP, and more.
----

 # Smart Garage Door with Raspberry Pi Zero

 Turn your regular garage door into a smart garage door using a **microcontroller** like the Raspberry Pi Zero.
 This project allows you to control your garage remotely through a web interface or app.